The 10 best day trips from Manchester by train

 How to get there:

-Train from Manchester Piccadilly (approx. 30 mins), Manchester Victoria (approx. 40 mins), or Manchester Oxford Road (approx. 45 mins).
+Train from Manchester Piccadilly to Marsden (approx. 25 mins), Manchester Victoria to Marsden (approx. 25 mins), or Manchester Oxford Road to Marsden (approx. 40 mins with a change at Manchester Piccadilly).

 Why go?

-A cosy hug in village form, this charming stop is nestled in the heart of the Peak District and is well-worth a day trip if you’re looking to escape the hubbub of Manchester.
-With cobbled streets, traditional stone cottages and the raw beauty of the moors, Marsden has it all.
+A cosy hug in village form, Marsden is nestled in the heart of the Peak District and makes for a delightful day trip if you’re looking to escape bustling Manchester.
+This picturesque place charms visitors with traditional stone cottages and sweeping views of the surrounding moorland.

 Must-do activities: